 It is hereby firstly important that the learning space is safe, both emotionally [e.g. through honesty, non-judgmental listening and confidentiality] and physically [i.e., no harmful jokes, intimidation, body-shaming or harassment].
-In addition to that facilitators use their skills and inner attitudes for creating a conducive environment in which people are eager to engage, comfortable to participate, and feel free to open up, because this is where real learning, understanding, personal growth and genuine behaviour change happens.
+In addition to that facilitators use their skills and inner attitudes to create a conducive environment in which people are eager to engage, comfortable to participate, and feel free to open up because this is where real learning, understanding, personal growth and genuine behavior change happen.